abpy/dtegeoreference/README.md

 ######The index maps and "img overlay.py" can be used with out knowledge of programming.

-automatic georeferencing is only approximate, manual adjustment is necessary.

-please note some code is in a rough state and unpolished

 ##instructions and workflow
 Open desired county and year: e.g. "macomb index maps/1961aerialphotos.kml"